armin-fx/thermometer-holder/README.md

 ==================

 A 3D model for a holder for aquarium glass thermometer.\
-It can thus be inserted into the aquarium floor.
+It can thus be inserted into the aquarium gravel.
+Thermometer with shaft diameter 6mm.

 ### 3D printing